-Severe sepsis (5) is common on French intensive care units (ICUs), affecting 10-15% of admitted patients (1;7;8).
-The high incidence of sepsis and its reported mortality rate of 20-65% (1;3;7;8;33) are associated with substantial healthcare costs (9;25;26;30;36).
-The results of the PROWESS (recombinant human activated PROtein C Worldwide Evaluation in Severe Sepsis) trial showed that drotrecogin alfa (activated) [Xigris; Eli Lilly and Company; Indianapolis, IN] (DAA) significantly reduced mortality associated with this condition (4).
-DAA leads to an absolute risk reduction (ARR) of 6.13% (CI95%: [1.86%; 10.39%]), and to a relative risk (RR) of death using this drug compared with placebo of 0.80 (CI95%: [0.69; 0.94]).
-Regulatory authorities in the USA and Europe have approved DAA for use in different indications.
-In the USA, DAA is approved for the reduction of mortality in adult patients with severe sepsis (sepsis associated with acute organ dysfunction) who have a high risk of death (as determined by APACHE II score (21), whereas in Europe it is approved for the treatment of adult patients with severe sepsis and multiple organ failure (MOF) when added to best standard care.
+Severe sepsis (5) is common on French intensive-care units (ICUs), affecting 10-15 percent of admitted patients (1;7;8).
+The high incidence of sepsis and its reported mortality rate of 20-65 percent (1;3;7;8;33) are associated with substantial health care costs (9:25:26:30:36).
+The results of the PROWESS (recombinant human activated PROtein C Worldwide Evaluation in Severe Sepsis) trial showed that drotrecogin alfa (activated) (Xigris; Eli Lilly and Company; Indianapolis, IN) (DAA) significantly reduced mortality associated with this condition (4).
+DAA leads to an absolute risk reduction (ARR) of 6.13 percent (CI95 percent, 1.86 percent-10.39 percent]), and to a relative risk (RR) of death using this drug compared with placebo of 0.80 (CI95 percent, 0.69-0.94]).
+Regulatory authorities in the United States and Europe have approved DAA for use in different indications.
+In the United States, DAA is approved for the reduction of mortality in adult patients with severe sepsis (sepsis associated with acute organ dysfunction) who have a high risk of death (as determined by APACHE II score (21), whereas in Europe, it is approved for the treatment of adult patients with severe sepsis and multiple organ failure (MOF) when added to best standard care.
 Although several DAA cost-effectiveness evaluations based on the USA labeling have been carried out (2;26), few data are available regarding European labeling (31).